infi123/Noa-s-website/README.md

 # Noa App

 Noa App is a personal project dedicated to capturing special moments and memories.
 This web app includes features such as a calendar and moments gallery, lovingly crafted for the users.
+(I changed the photos of Noa and I to some other great photos of something beautiful).

 ## Table of Contents